eels/vscode-comfort-theme/README.md

 2. Create a new branch for any changes
 3. Install the required dev dependencies (`yarn install`)
 4. Open the **comfort** directory in Visual Studio Code
+5. Run the dev command to watch for changes to the theme source files
-5. Examine any theme changes in an Extension Development Host (`ctrl(⌘) + shift + d` then `Launch Theme`)
+6. View theme in an Extension Development Host (`ctrl(⌘) + shift + d` then `Launch Theme`)
-6. Run the dev command to watch for changes and auto rebuild the themes
-7. Commit and push your changes
+7. Commit and push all changes to your branch
 8. Submit a PR for review and discussion :tada:

+For more information about contributing to this project, see the [CONTRIBUTING.md](https://github.com/eels/vscode-comfort-theme/blob/main/.github/CONTRIBUTING.md) document.

 ## License